 No news is good news, as the old adage goes.
-But what happens when you do get news – and that news is bad?
+But what happens when you do get news—and that news is bad?
 More specifically, what happens when you get a bad review on Etsy?
 It’s a bit of a disappointment, for starters.
-It’s unexpected, and it can feel like a real kick in the gut.
+It’s unexpected and can feel like a real kick in the gut.
 Especially after spending long hours creating a unique piece for an enthusiastic customer.

 So, what should you do now that this negative review is putting a blemish on your entire Etsy shop?
 Get angry?
 Get even?
 Not even close.

-So there’s a bad review on your Etsy shop.
-Don’t panic.
-Don’t get mad.
+So, there’s a bad review on your Etsy shop.
+Don’t panic, and don’t get mad.

 People are entitled to their own opinions (even when those opinions aren’t entirely accurate or justified).

-It’s not uncommon for Etsy buyers to leave bad reviews on your product, even if it has nothing to do with the item you actually created.
+It’s not uncommon for Etsy buyers to leave bad reviews on your product, even if the review is unrelated to the item you actually created.

 “Tracking shows my package was delivered, but it’s not on my doorstep.”